 Termination of the management agreement with our manager is difficult and costly.
 Our management agreement may be terminated by us (1) without cause, after the initial two year period, on six months' prior written notice and (2) with cause in the event of our manager's uncured breach of the management agreement, if approved by a majority of our independent directors.
-If we terminate the management agreement without cause or elect not to renew the management agreement in connection with the decision to manage our portfolio internally, we are required to pay our manager a termination fee equal to the base management fee and the incentive compensation earned during the twelve month period preceding the termination.
-If we terminate the management agreement without cause (except in a case where we become internally managed) or elect not to renew the management agreement for any other reason, including a change of control of us, we are required to pay our manager a termination fee equal to two times the base management fee and the incentive compensation earned during the twelve-month period preceding the termination.
-If we terminate without cause and become internally managed, we are required to pay our manager a termination fee equal to the base management fee and the incentive compensation earned during the termination.
-These provisions may increase the effective cost to us of terminating the management agreement, thereby adversely affecting our ability to terminate our manager without cause.
+If we terminate the management agreement without cause or elect not to renew the management agreement in connection with the decision to manage our portfolio internally, we are required to pay our manager a termination fee equal to the base management fee and the incentive compensation earned during the twelve month period preceding the terminate the management for any other reason, including a change of control of us, we are required to pay our manager a termination fee equal to two times the base management fee and the incentive compensation earned during the twelve month period preceding the terminate without cause and become internally managed, we are required to pay our manager a termination fee equal to the base management fee and the incentive compensation earned during the twelve-month period preceding the termination fee and the incentive compensation earned during the twelve management agreement.
+If we terminate the management fee and the incentive compensation earned during the twelve month period preceding the termination fee equal to two times the base management fee and the incentive compensation earned during the twelve-month period preceding the termination.
+If we terminate out cause and become internally managed, we are required to pay our manager a termination fee equal to the base management fee and the incentive compensation earned during the twelve-month period preceding the termination.
+If see and the incentive compensation earned during the termination fee equal to the base management agreement to pay our manager a termination fee equal to the base management eagreement to pay our manager a termination fee equal to the base m